WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Aida-Mehonic/Kirstie-CheckIn-Meetings.md

 * [Date: 21 April 2021](#date-21-april-2021)
 * [Date: 7 April 2021](#date-7-april-2021)
 * [Date: 25 March 2021](#date-25-march-2021)

+### Date: 17 November 2021

+#### Who did you help over the past fortnight?
+* The RAM team - as we're learning the ropes of the job together. 💪

+#### Who helped you over the past fortnight?
+* Also, the RAM team - they always have loads of ideas and so I get feedback on my thinking.
+* JM - with DSG plans.

+#### What did you achieve?
+* Onboarding AC and JD into ASG projects has been the most successful and the most exciting thing.
+I think the team dynamics is really fun and the fact that we have complementary skills works really well so far.
+* We came up with some team processes - weekly meetings, 1-2-1s, github repo process - the project board and the Issues, etc. For example, we had an indepth exploration of whether to use Github Projects (Beta).
+* AC and JD scoped and started working on their side projects - I supported them in this.
+* RADDISH - I attended their project meeting and we brainstormed about stakeholders - we came up with three potential stakeholders to focus on in the period to March: UKAEA, Met Office and the Underground Farm.
+One networking meeting mid-December (with the Met Office) and one stakeholder workshop to organise end of Jan / beginning of Feb.

+#### What did you struggle with?
+* Una's nursery adjustment has been a big theme in my life over the past fortnight - happy to say that we have a very good rhythm now. 🎉 👶
+* Now that I have more cleanly protected time for work, I want to also ramp up my own project work, in addition to supporting JD and AC.
+This didn't recieve as much attention as I would have wanted.

+#### What would you like to work on next week?
+* EVERYTHING :)))
+* On a serious note: continue supporting AC and JD as they embed into ASG projects; on my own projects, follow up with: RADDISH, IceNET, DyME, scivision.
+Chat with AD & AC on the Health Theme Impact.
+Follow up with JM about equadratures and the upcoming DSGs.

+#### Where do you need help from Kirstie?
+* Facilitating the December DSG - any advice on managing the technical hands on work and the facilitation?
+* Broad question: when RAMs work on inviting organisations to test a new research application - okay to aim for the 'social good' orgs as a default?

 ### Date: 21 October 2021